 The goal of medical detox is to reduce withdrawal symptoms, address any co-occurring medical conditions, and provide emotional and physical support.
 Detox has uncomfortable physical and psychological symptoms, and people often benefit from additional support therapies offered in detox programs.

 While there is no right way to treat alcohol addiction, it can be difficult to endure the withdrawal and detox process alone.
-If you are concerned that someone close to you is stuck in the cycle of alcohol abuse and withdrawal, it may be time to consider professional help in the form of addiction treatment.
+If you are concerned that someone close to you is stuck in the cycle of alcohol use and withdrawal, it may be time to consider professional help in the form of addiction treatment.

 Finding The Right Detox Program For Your Symptoms of Withdrawal